Space-Based Computing Networks: Trends, Architecture, Challenges, and Key Technologies: Key Technologies

-Resource virtualization strategies designed for ground-based systems are clearly unsuitable for the diverse, heterogeneous resources in space.
+{Virtualization solutions designed for standardized resources in ground systems are clearly unsuitable for space scenarios involving large-scale heterogeneous resources.
 Therefore, tailored virtualization solutions must be developed for each resource type.
-Granularity is a crucial factor in the virtualization process, typically associated with the system overhead introduced by virtualization technologies.
-We need to explore methods for characterizing the relationship between virtualization granularity and system overhead \cite{laadan2010operating}, and then construct a virtual resource profile.
-The goal is to determine the optimal granularity that maximizes efficiency without exceeding the satellite's capabilities.
+The granularity of virtual resource blocks is a critical factor affecting overall system efficiency.
+It is necessary to explore methods for characterizing the relationship between granularity and system performance~\cite{laadan2010operating}, and to construct virtualization configuration profiles aimed at identifying the optimal granularity that balances resource utilization with system overhead.
 At the same time, reducing the system overhead introduced by virtualization has long been a key focus of research.
-Leveraging hardware collaboration to help reduce the overhead associated with virtualization is also a highly promising direction \cite{liu2024improving}.
-Furthermore, in terms of resource discovery, space resource information is difficult to update in real-time due to the varying orbits and continuous motion of satellites.
-The perception delay ranges from hundreds of milliseconds to several seconds, which can significantly impact the efficiency of resource allocation and release, as shown in Figure 6.
-Therefore, designing an agile and rapid multi-satellite collaborative adaptive resource view update scheme is also a crucial technical challenge that needs to be addressed \cite{wang2023not}.
+Leveraging hardware collaboration to help reduce the overhead associated with virtualization is also a highly promising direction \cite{liu2024improving}. }